2018 Trustee Education Institute: The Signature Seminar for Family Foundation Board MembersRegister Today

 Pew Charitable Trusts Conference Center, Washington, DC

-Eligibility: Please note that attendance is limited to current and prospective family foundation board members only.
+Elgibility: ONLY current and prospective family foundation board members may register.

 NCFP's Trustee Education Institute provides a comprehensive introduction to all of the key legal, investment, ethical, grantmaking, and family dynamics issues facing family foundation board members.
 Featuring a faculty made up of NCFP's senior staff and highly respected philanthropy experts, this three day, intensive seminar will cover: